Code-Institute-Submissions/ace-engineering-services/README.md

 * Simple navigation on all screen sizes.
 * Contact form with text entry, drop-downs and check boxes.
 * Pre-header and footer with contact information readily at hand to a person opening the first page.
-* Simple but attractive design, imagery and jumbotrons on all the main pages.
+* Simple but attractive design, imagery and jumbotrons.
+* Sticky header with collapse on smaller screen sizes to burger navigation icon and auto-closing on clicking a link.
+* Floating return to top button.

 **Features** that will be **implemented** in the **future:**